-There were no material assets measured at fair value on a nonrecurring basis for the three and six months ended August 3, 2013 and July 28, 2012.
+There were no material assets measured at fair value on a nonrecurring basis for the three and six months ended July 30, 2016 and August 1, 2015.

-7. Stockholders' Equity
+6. Stockholders' Equity

-Share Repurchase-In November 2012, our Board of Directors authorized a share repurchase program that provided for the repurchase of up to \$22.0 million of outstanding common stock.
-This program was completed in December 2012.
-In December 2012, our Board of Directors authorized a stock repurchase program that provides for the repurchase of up to an additional \$20.0 million of outstanding common stock.
-The repurchase program is expected to continue through the fiscal year ending February 1, 2014, unless the time period is extended or shortened by the Board of Directors.
+Share Repurchase-In December 2014, our Board of Directors authorized us to repurchase \$30.0 million shares of our common stock.
+This superseded and replaced any previously authorized share repurchase program.
+In June 2015, our Board of Directors superseded and replaced this program with a \$50.0 million share repurchase program that was completed in August 2015.
+In December 2015, our Board of Directors authorized us to repurchase up to \$70.0 million of our common stock.
+This program is expected to continue through January 28, 2017, unless the time period is extended or shortened by the Board of Directors.

-The following table summarizes common stock repurchase activity during the six months ended August 3, 2013 (in thousands except average price per repurchased shares):
+The following table summarizes common stock repurchase activity during the six months ended July 30, 2016 (in thousands, except per share amounts):

-Number of shares repurchased 165
+Number of shares repurchased 1,059

-Average price per share of repurchased shares (with commission) \$22.36
+Average price per share of repurchased shares (with commission) \$ 17.25

-Total cost of shares repurchased \$3,680
+Total cost of shares repurchased \$18,269